Purchase Price Allocation (PPA) & Financial Reporting

 Analyze cash flows, risk, and economic life assumptions

-Prepare USPAP-compliant valuation and appraisal reports in accordance with NACVA Professional Standards
+Prepare USPAP-compliant valuation and appraisal reports in accordance with NACVA and AICPA Professional Standards

 Document valuations in clear, written plain English